Application for Penn Graduates

 Typically, interviewees will be notified by 1 February when possible.

-I will not hear about my U.K. program admissions status until after Thouron interviews at the end of January.
+I will not hear about my U.K. programme admissions status until after Thouron interviews at the end of January.
 Will this affect my application?

 No. Most candidates will not have received a firm offer at the time of the interview stage.